sarahbaker/www.bakertunes.com/pianomusic/fragile.md

   - Intermediate Piano
 ---

+&nbsp;

 I have tried to express in this piano piece the fragility of beauty found in unexpected places.

 Sometimes it goes unnoticed, sometimes it is a fleeting thing, momentarily present and then gone.

-It may be a fragment of something once much larger, a lingering sense of what was.
+It may be a fragment of something much larger, a lingering sense of what was.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dwrHj99RWOs" frameborder="0" allowfullscreen></iframe>